 How Children Respond to BPD Parenting:

-Parents with BPD often believe the stronger, and more dependent, the relationship they have with their children the better, and hence the symbiotic outcome if allowed to come to fruition.
+Parents with BPD often believe the more dependent the relationship they have with their children the better.
 Unfortunately, the child pays the price of not being able to separate from the parent in a loving and tolerant atmosphere.
 The child may suffer low self-esteem, low self-confidence and significant forms of dysfunction in personal and professional relationships as a result.

 Take Home Message:

-On, the other hand, if you have a relationship with a parent that you experience as stifling or overwhelming, you may benefit from professional help to facilitate healthy transition to an adult to adult parent/child relationship.
-And if you are divorcing an ex-spouse that may be a Borderline father, you may benefit from therapy to keep your reactions and planning coherent.
+On, the other hand, if you have a relationship with a parent that you experience as stifling or overwhelming, you may benefit from professional help to facilitate healthy transition to an adult-to-adult parent/child relationship.
+And if you are divorcing an ex-spouse who may be a Borderline father, you may benefit from therapy to keep your reactions and planning coherent.

 These can be tough divorces.

 This piece is by guest blogger Dan S. Lobel, Ph.D. who is in private practice in Katonah, New York.
-Dr. Lobel is the author of When Your Daughter Has BPD with a guest blog series on borderline pathology.
-He can be reached for consultation at Katshrink@aol.com.
+Dr. Lobel is the author of When Your Daughter Has BPD.